bcgov/common-service-showcase/collections/_onboarding/getok.md

 ---
 #### API Access through GETOK

-Get Token (GETOK) is fundamentally a tool to automate the process for providing teams access (via client credentials) to Common Services.
+Get Token (GETOK) is a tool to automate the process for providing teams access (via client credentials) to Hosted Common Services.
 Use GETOK to promote your access through the various environments: DEV, TEST, and PROD.

 ###### Available  Components:
 - Common Hosted Email Service